 at the epicenter of global warming.
 The MOSAiC expedition.

-Embark on the largest polar expedition in our history: the icebreaker Polarstern has set sail to spend a year drifting through the Arctic Ocean – trapped in ice.
-The goal of the expedition is to take the closest look ever at the Arctic as the epicenter of global warming and to gain fundamental insights that are key to better understand global climate change.
+Embark on the largest polar expedition in our history: the icebreaker Polarstern sailed to spend a year drifting through the Arctic Ocean – trapped in ice.
+The goal of the expedition was to take the closest look ever at the Arctic as the epicenter of global warming and to gain fundamental insights that are key to better understand global climate change.

 The international MOSAiC expedition is a unique polar science project with a group of 100 people onboard the Polarstern icebreaker, frozen into, and drift with, the Arctic sea ice for one year across the Arctic polar cap.
 It is a complex, multidisciplinary climate research mission in a remote and hostile part of the planet, set-up to understand the rapidly changing, yet largely unexplored environment of the Central Arctic Ocean.
 As the Arctic is a core driver of the Earth’s climate system, the expedition’s results are crucial to understand and project the regional and global consequences of these changes for human civilization and life on earth.

 all Film stills – UFA/Jakob Stark 2019/2020

 Nico Hofmann and Ute Biernat

 Set Photo by Esther Horvath – Jakob in front of the Icebreaker Polarstern